kasramp/spring-data-redis-example-kotlin/README.md

 Or modify `application.properties` file.

-To interact with the APIs, after running the project, just oper [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
+To interact with the APIs, after running the project, just open [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
 You should see Swagger to interact with.